IBM/Ansible-OpenShift-Provisioning/README.md

 ## Pre-requisites:

-* Python3 intalled on your local computer [how-to:] (https://realpython.com/installing-python/)
+* Python3 intalled on your local computer (how-to: https://realpython.com/installing-python/)
-* Ansible installed on your local computer  [how-to:] (https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)
+* Ansible installed on your local computer  (how-to: https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)
-* If you are using Mac OS X for your localhost workstation to run Ansible, you need to have:
+* If you are using Mac OS X for your localhost workstation to run Ansible, you also need to have:
-    * homebrew package manager installed ( how-to: https://brew.sh/ )
+    * homebrew package manager installed (how-to: https://brew.sh/)
-    * Updated software for command line tools ( run "softwareupdate --all --install" in your terminal )
+    * Updated software for command line tools (run "softwareupdate --all --install" in your terminal)
-* A logical partition (LPAR) on an IBM Z or LinuxONE mainframe, with at least:
+* Access to a logical partition (LPAR) on an IBM Z or LinuxONE mainframe, with at least:
     * 6 Integrated Facilities for Linux (IFLs)
     * 75 GB of RAM
     * 1 TB of disk space